Abubakar-00/Stable-Diffusion-from-Scratch/README.md

 # Stable-Diffusion-from-Scratch

-I have understand this whole for mathematical purposes.
+I have built this whole for mathematical purposes.

 At start I have basic question, "How a dumb machine can generate images?"